microsoft/pxt-arcade/docs/test/skillmap/sparks/sparks5.md

 **Play your game!**

-Press the (B) button and try to get 30 points before they all disappear!
+Press the (B) button and see how many seconds you can last before the flames die down!